 Each software patent blocks software developers from implementing a feature such as a video format, pinch-to-zoom, or nested menus.
 For 20 years, no developer can implement that feature without asking the patent holder, who can refuse, or ask for payment and impose conditions.
-Today there are tens of thousands of software patents and this affects all computer users:
+Today there are tens of thousands of software patents and this everyone because everyone uses software:

 - Software patents block standards, leading to incompatibility.
 If you can’t view a video, if a document doesn’t look right on your computer, or if two software packages don’t work well together, it’s often because a patent prohibits the software developer from making that feature work correctly.